CakePHP-Bootstrap/cakephp-bootstrap3-helpers/README.md

 **Warning:** Works only with CakePHP 2.x!

 <i>Looking for CakePHP 3.0 helpers?
-Check it out! https://github.com/Holt59/cakephp3-bootstrap3-helpers (Work in progress)</i>
+Check it out! https://github.com/Holt59/cakephp3-bootstrap3-helpers</i>

 How to use?
 ===========